 The savoury, herby notes of this deep pink prosecco cocktail make it an ideal accompaniment to your festive feast.
 With just three ingredients, our pomegranate rosemary spritzer is a quick-fix drink you can mix up as soon as guests arrive.

 We’ve revamped the standard sour and turned it into a moreish modern drink.
 The mix of sweet, salty and sharp flavours make this drink utterly irresistible.
 It’s well worth the effort of toasting the pecans to bring out the depth of flavour.
 Finish our salted caramel pecan sour with a grating of fresh nutmeg and sip by the fireside.

 18. Vermouth & soda

-Toast the end of the day with a cosmpolitan cocktail, or mocktail.
-Miriam Nice shows you how to make the perfect drink, with just the right amout of sweet and sour.
+Toast the end of the day with a cosmpolitan cocktail or mocktail.
+Miriam Nice shows you how to make the perfect drink with just the right amount of sweet and sour.

 20. St Nick’s flip

 Our cognac-filled St Nick’s flip is undisputably a dessert in a glass.
 This creamy creation is filled with cloves, orange, cinnamon and plenty of festive flair.
 Make your own sugar syrup with our easy recipe and store in the fridge for future parties.